Follow the links below for extensive information our Ph.D. and M.A./M.S. concentrations and co-concentrations:

-All SBOS graduate students are encouraged to gain practical experience through projects, internships, or jobs.
-A variety of faculty members, research institutes, local colleges and universities, and local organizations employ SBOS students.
-For example, the Institute of Organizational and Program Evaluation Research and Institute for Research on Social Issues are organized research units in SBOS that employ and provide practical experience for numerous students.
+All DBOS graduate students are encouraged to gain practical experience through projects, internships, or jobs.
+A variety of faculty members, research institutes, local colleges and universities, and local organizations employ DBOS students.
+For example, the Claremont Evaluation Center and Institute for Research on Social Issues are organized research units in DBOS that employ and provide practical experience for numerous students.

-All SBOS Ph.D. students are required to take either the Field Placement Seminar (with an accompanying internship) or the Teaching Seminar (with an accompanying teaching experience).
+All DBOS Ph.D. students are required to take either the Field Placement Seminar (with an accompanying internship) or the Teaching Seminar (with an accompanying teaching experience).